Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 An ISSN is eight digits long.

-You can obtain an ISSN for your newsletter free of charge from the Library of Congress`s National Serials Data Program at http://www.loc.gov/issn/ Publishers outside the US can obtain an ISSN from their country`s national library.
+You can obtain an ISSN for your newsletter free of charge from the Library of Congress`s National Serials Data Program at http://www.loc.gov/issn/

 Plain and simple, your readers are counting on you to deliver accurate facts in your news articles.
 Just as a lawyer reviews his case before pleading it, you must review your facts before printing them.
 Occasionally, however, mistakes will happen.
 If so, apologize in a timely manner and avoid making the same error.
 Most often, your subscribers will accept your apology because they understand the time pressures of a publication.

 Before you address your audience, be sure you know *who* they are to avoid any embarrassing, stereotypical, sexist terms in your articles and advertisements.
-If you haven´t spent time or money on demographic research, you can include the broadest range of readers by remembering such things as: not all nurses are women, not all doctors are men, not all breadwinners are dads, and not every parent who stays at home is a "mom!"
+If you haven't spent time or money on demographic research, you can include the broadest range of readers by remembering such things as: not all nurses are women, not all doctors are men, not all breadwinners are dads, and not every parent who stays at home is a "mom!"